tanish19078/Bonds_trading_dashboard_ind/readme.md

 - **Maintainability** - Clean, documented code structure

 ## 📈 **Future Enhancements**
+- Curently reloads a analysis score every second , which would be later fixed to every few minutesor hours taken on a average basis .
+- Improvising and making it more user friendly with addition of real education modules in learning tab
+- Creation of a multi use case calculator to ensure easy understanding of yields & particularly investment analysis

 ### **Planned Features**
 - **Real-time Market Integration** - Live NSE/BSE data feeds